Minimal Invasive Neuro Surgery

-Minimally Invasive INTRACRANIAL Neurosurgery involves the use of an instrument system which uses an ENDOSCOPE.
-This is an instrument that permits "Visualization" of anatomical structures within the body using a narrow channel that incorporates a brilliant light source together with a sophisticated, miniaturized camera system.
-The ENDOSCOPE also has "Working" channels through which small, elongated instruments can be placed in order to conduct operations deep within the body.
+Minimally Invasive Neurosurgery involves the use of an instrument system which uses an endoscope.
+This is an instrument that permits visualisation of anatomical structures within the body using a narrow channel with a sophisticated, miniaturised camera system.
+The endoscope also has working channels through which small, elongated instruments can be placed in order to conduct operations deep within the body.

-There are three (3) types of ENDOSCOPIC operations available for Neurosurgical procedures inside the Skull (Brain surgery), as well as inside the Spinal Column.
+There are three types of endoscopic operations available for Neurosurgical procedures inside the Skull (Brain surgery), as well as inside the Spinal Column.

 Minimally Invasive Microendoscopic Spine Operations

 Minimally Invasive Microendoscopic Spine Operations are being conducted for Spinal Cord Tumours, Herniated Intervertebral Disc, Spinal Stenosis, Lateral Recess and/or Foraminal Stenosis, Cauda Equina Claudication and Spondylolisthesis.
 These Minimally Invasive Techniques allow for operations such as Laminotomy, Laminectomy, Transforaminal Lumbar Interbody Fusion (TLIF) and Placement of Pedicle Screw & Rods for Spinal Instability requiring a Fusion Operation.